-The purpose of a Floodplain Development Permit is to promote the public health, safety, and general welfare, and to minimize flood losses by applying provisions designed to:
+The purpose of floodplain regulations is to promote public health, safety, and general welfare, and to minimize flood losses by applying provisions designed to:

-Restrict or prohibit uses which are dangerous to health, safety or property in times of flood or cause undue increases in flood heights or velocities.
+- Restrict or prohibit uses which are dangerous to health, safety or property in times of flooding or cause undue increases in flood heights or velocities.

-Protect individuals from buying lands which are unsuited for intended purposes because of flood hazard.
+- Protect individuals from buying lands which are unsuited for intended purposes because of flood hazards.